 - A. The following eleven days shall be observed as holidays:

 - 1. January 1;

 - 2. The third Monday in January;

 - 3. February 12;

 - 4. the third Monday in February;

 - 5. the last Monday in May;

 - 6. July 4;

 - 7. The first Monday in September;

-- 8. The Monday or Friday closest to November 11 (if on a Wednesday, the holiday shall follow the City Hall calendar set by the City);

-- 9. The fourth Thursday in November;
+- 8. November 11

-- 10. The day following the fourth Thursday in November; and
+- 9. The day following the fourth Thursday in November; and

-- 11. December 25
+- 10. December 25

-Upon the agreement of all other non-safety bargaining units to replace February 12 with March 31 as a holiday, February 12 will be removed as an observed holiday and replaced with March 31.

-Upon the agreement of all other non-safety bargaining units to observe Veteran's Day on November 11 rather than the Monday or Friday closest to November 11, the Monday or Friday closest to November 11 will be removed as an observed holiday and replaced with November 11.
+- B. Upon agreement from all bargaining units, add Juneteenth (June 19) and Cesar Chavez (March 31) as paid holidays in exchange for combining Lincoln and Washington's Birthday (observed as Presidents Day on the 3rd Monday of February).
+If any other bargaining unit agrees to anything greater during the term of this MOU then PMA would receive the same holiday.

-- B. Holidays have a value equal to the regularly scheduled hours of work on the day the holiday is observed. - C. If any of the foregoing holidays fall on a Friday that is the employee's regularly scheduled day off, the holiday hours will be added to the floating holiday bank in the pay period that the holiday occurs.
-If any of the foregoing holidays fall on a Saturday, the holiday will be observed on the preceding Friday.
+- C. Holidays have a value equal to the regularly scheduled hours of work on the day the holiday is observed.

+- D. If any of the foregoing holidays fall on a Friday that is the employee's regularly scheduled day off, the holiday hours will be added to the floating holiday bank in the pay period that the holiday occurs.
+If any of the foregoing holidays fall on a Saturday, the holiday will be observed on the preceding

+Friday.
 If the preceding Friday is a regularly scheduled day off as identified as the 9/80 plan closed Friday, the holiday hours will be added to the floating holiday bank in the pay period that the holiday occurs.
-If any of the foregoing holidays fall on a Sunday, the holiday will be observed on the following Monday. - D. All employees will receive nine floating holiday hours with the first paycheck in January.
+If any of the foregoing holidays fall on a Sunday, the holiday will be observed on the following Monday.

+- E. All employees will receive nine floating holiday hours with the first paycheck in January.
 Floating holiday accrual is capped at fifty-four (54) hours.
-Should an individual be at the accrual maximum, no additional floating holiday hours will be granted until such time as the accrual is below fifty-four (54) hours.

-- E. Use of floating holiday time is subject to supervisor/department head approval. - F. At the time of separation from employment, earned but unused floating holiday hours will be paid to the employee with the final paycheck at the employees' base hourly rate of pay. - G. Any employee required by their supervisor to work on a City designated holiday will receive straight time pay for the actual hours worked and one additional floating holiday.
+Should an individual be at the accrual maximum, no additional floating holiday hours will be granted until such time as the accrual is below fifty-four (54) hours. - F. Use of floating holiday time is subject to supervisor/department head approval. - G. At the time of separation from employment, earned but unused floating holiday hours will be paid to the employee with the final paycheck at the employees' base hourly rate of pay. - H. Any employee required by their supervisor to work on a City designated holiday will receive straight time pay for the actual hours worked and one additional floating holiday.